 Just One is a game I think most people would be very happy to have on their shelves because it’s the type of game you can play with absolutely any group.
 It’s easy to learn how to play, you can play with larger groups, and it gives you a great mix of high-five and laugh-out-loud moments.
 It has that classic party game feel, but that one simple rule that has you cancel out matching words makes it feel unique.

 My group has had a great time playing Just One.
 I can definitely say that it keeps getting better as you add in more players, but it’s a solid game at just about all player counts.
-I do hope that Repos Production publish some expansion cards at some point to give the game even more replayability.
+I do hope that more expansion cards come out at some point to give the game even more replayability.